 SEEDIG has been inspired by the IGF and EuroDIG, at is aimed at maintaining close connections with both, in line with its objective of creating synergies between local Internet governance realities (concerns, challenges, etc.) and the pan-European and global processes.
 In addition to benefiting from support from both the IGF and EuroDIG, SEEDIG aims to feed into these two processes.

-At global level, the results of the SEEDIG discussions are conveyed to the IGF, as contributions from the SEE community.
+At the global level, the results of the SEEDIG discussions are conveyed to the IGF, as contributions from the SEE community.
 For example, SEEDIG annual reports are submitted to the IGF and are published on the IGF website.

 At European level, synergies are created between the SEEDIG and EuroDIG processes.
-Starting 2016, SEEDIG and EuroDIG run joint call for issues, inviting the regional communities to submit topics for discussion at the annual meetings.
+Starting in 2016, SEEDIG and EuroDIG run joint call for issues, inviting the regional communities to submit topics for discussion at the annual meetings.
 This has been done both for practical reasons (being more efficient and effective for individuals to submit proposals for both processes via one single form), as well as in order to try to better understand whether there are topics that the community sees as relevant both for South Eastern Europe and for the wider Europe.
 Further, SEEDIG annual meetings are viewed as a milestone in the EuroDIG preparatory process.
 Thus, results of the SEEDIG discussions are to be integrated into the EuroDIG session planning process and become an inclusive part of the EuroDIG programme.
 Specific details on how the linkages between SEEDIG and EuroDIG are put in place for each cycle are developed by the SEEDIG community and the EuroDIG Secretariat.

 Whom do I contact for more information?

-If you have any suggestions or, questions about SEEDIG, please do not hesitate to contact the SEEDIG executive committee.
+If you have any suggestions or questions about SEEDIG, please do not hesitate to contact the SEEDIG executive committee.